 Dear President Biden:

 We write to you regarding the upcoming vacancy on the U.S. District Court for the District of Colorado.
-Last month, District Court Judge Christine Arguello announced that she will step down as an active judge and take senior status, effective July 15, 2022.
+In February, District Court Judge William J. Martínez announced that he will step down as an active judge and take senior status, effective February 10, 2023.
 We recommend the following three candidates to serve on the Court.
 Due to their compassion, intellect and temperament, all three candidates would make excellent jurists and serve the people of Colorado with integrity.

-Since 2012, Judge Gallagher has served as a magistrate judge for the U.S. District Court for the District of Colorado.
+Judge Gallagher has served as a magistrate judge for the U.S. District Court for the District of Colorado since 2012.
 He was unanimously re-appointed to the position in 2016 and 2020.
-Earlier in his career, Mr. Gallagher served as a Deputy District Attorney for the 21st Judicial District (Mesa County) from 1997-2000.
+Earlier in his career, Judge Gallagher served as a Deputy District Attorney for the 21st Judicial District (Mesa County) from 1997-2000.
 In 2000, he began a criminal defense practice focusing on state court litigation in western Colorado.
-Mr. Gallagher served as a member of the Grand Valley Task Force’s criminal justice working group where he worked to address systemic bias in the community.
-Mr. Gallagher also works to provide rehabilitative resources for the Southern Ute and Ute Mountain Ute Tribes.
+Judge Gallagher served as a member of the Grand Valley Task Force’s criminal justice working group where he worked to address systemic bias in the community.
+Judge Gallagher also works to provide rehabilitative resources for the Southern Ute and Ute Mountain Ute Tribes.
 In addition, he has worked for over a decade to provide legal representation to indigent defendants as part of the Alternate Defense Counsel (ADC) and served as Chair of the Pro Se Working Group to “investigate and consider how [the District] court can best facilitate pro se access to the court and how pro se cases can be handled in the most efficient and economical fashion.”
+Judge Gallagher now serves as Co-Chair of the Pro Se Prisoner Task Force which was constituted to find ways to support and manage pro se litigation by state and federal prisoners.
 He graduated from Macalester College in St. Paul, Minnesota in 1991 and obtained his J.D. at the University of Denver College of Law in 1996.

 We are pleased to recommend these outstanding candidates to serve on the U.S. District Court.
 As the process moves forward, please do not hesitate to follow up with us if you have any questions.